huangpenggit/arc/web/web-wechat/src/main/resources/static/plugins/bootstrap/js/tests/README.md

 ## How do I add a new unit test?

-1. Locate and open the file dedicated to the plugin which you need to add tests to (`unit/<plugin-name>.js`).
+1. Locate and open the systemFile dedicated to the plugin which you need to add tests to (`unit/<plugin-name>.js`).
 2. Review the [QUnit API Documentation](http://api.qunitjs.com/) and use the existing tests as references for how to structure your new tests.
 3. Write the necessary unit test(s) for the new or revised functionality.
 4. Run `grunt test-js` to see the results of your newly-added test(s).